Christian-Harris/PersonalManagementSystemGUI/README.md

 This project allowed me to build a GUI on top of a previous project which I called a personal management system.

 ## How to Run
-Explain what files are needed to run and which file to run.
-It is also helpful to include a screenshot of the program running.
-Make sure image is in your repository.
+The class files located in the bin directory are required.
+Place them on a drive and navigate to them in a command window.
+Once there run the command java pms.PersonalManagementSystem.
 ![Application](https://github.com/Christian-Harris/PersonalManagementSystemGUI/blob/master/PMS%20Running.png)

 ## Code Example